10 Cereal Hacks To Make Your Morning Even Better

 Make a smoothie (a cereal-smoothie, that is)

 How does a Blueberry-Banana Cheerios Cereal smoothie sound?
 If you have five minutes, you can find out for yourself.
-All you need is one cup of milk, one cup of Honey Nut Cheerios cereal, one ripe banana (cut into chunks), and one cup of ice.
+All you need is one cup of milk, one cup of Honey Nut Cheerios cereal, one ripe banana (cut into chunks) and one cup of ice.

 Then, just place the smoothie ingredients in a blender.
 Cover and blend on high for 30 seconds.
 And, viola!